ysmnababan/learn_go_concurrency/README.md

 # Batch Insert Benchmark

-This project benchmarks **single-row inserts** vs **batch inserts** in Go to measure performance differences in terms of time, memory, and allocations.
+This project benchmarks **single-row inserts**, **batch inserts**, and **concurrent single-row inserts using goroutines** in Go to measure performance differences in terms of time, memory, and allocations.

 ---